Top 12 Healthy Ways To Cope with Unemployment

+And, when you’re unemployed you need these 12 essentials to stay on track, refresh your credentials and keep your mindset positive.
 Handling unemployment can be tough!
-I worked with eight different individuals over the past few months who are recently unemployed or seeking some type of job transition due to a layoff, job loss, or personal life-change.
-The job market is really tough right now – and even if you are gainfully employed, it’s never too early to take a cold, hard look at your resume!
-Here are my Top 12 helpful hints for you to follow:
+I worked with eight different individuals over the past few months who are recently unemployed or seeking some type of job transition due to a layoff, job loss, or personal life change.

 1. Let the dust settle…